cia-ulaval/EEG_Interface/README.md

 BCI (Brain-Computer Interface) project for EEG (Electroencephalography) data processing and classification.

+## First Step

+You have to clone the repository with the git clone command, the navigate inside the project directory using the cd command

 ## Setting environment up

 In order to set up environment, I recommend you to use [WSL 2.0 on Windows and install Ubuntu on it](https://ubuntu.com/tutorials/install-ubuntu-on-wsl2-on-windows-11-with-gui-support#1-overview).
 Furthermore, I recommend git installation procedure for linux based environment :